sonic-net/sonic-mgmt/tests/common/plugins/conditional_mark/README.md

 ## Match rule

 This plugin process each expanded (for parametrized test cases) test cases one by one.
-For each test case, it will get all matches that match the pattern of test case name.
+For each test case, it will get all potential matches that match the pattern of test case name.
-And then, for each match, if the mark in it is unique in all matches, we will add this mark to test case based on conditions.
+And then, for each match, if the mark in it is unique across all matches, we will add this mark to test case based on conditions.
 Otherwise, we will use the mark which belongs to the longest match.

 Then we can easily apply a set of marks for specific test case in a script file and another set of marks for rest of the test cases in the same script file.